alyssapineda/feature-copilot/ui/sidebar.md

 - Identify the highest and lowest credit scores
 - Which bank has the largest number of assets
 - What percentage of customers have a management job
-- Analyse treasury securities data to assess interest rate sensitivity
 - Compare revenue numbers from for 2022 for different airline companies
 - Measure Chipotle's store count growth over time